 Add a Smart Card IdP

-A personal identity verification (PIV) card is a United States federal smart card that contains the necessary data for the cardholder to be granted access to federal facilities and information systems and assure appropriate levels of security for all applicable federal applications.
-PIV cards are very strong authenticators (up to IAL3/AAL3, per NIST guidance), which can replace the username and password as an authentication method where supported.
+A PIV card contains the necessary data for the cardholder to be granted access to United States federal facilities and information systems.
+It assures appropriate levels of security for all applicable federal apps.
+PIV cards are strong authenticators (up to IAL3/AAL3, per NIST guidance), which can replace the username and password as an authentication method where supported.

-Typical workflow for configuring a Smart Card
+Typical Smart Card configuration workflow

 Task